top of page

 Clothing Changes

 Offer choices!
-For example, take your child shopping and have them choose which clothes to purchase if new ones are needed.
+For example, take your individual shopping and have them choose which clothes to purchase if new ones are needed.
 You can even give them the option to choose what clothes they will wear each day.
 If controlled choices are needed, offer 2-3 options that are all acceptable.
 Once they select clothing options, have them practice.
 It can be a good idea to try on and practice wearing some of the clothes ahead of time.
 Remember to provide praise and encouragement throughout this process!

 Tips to Consider

-2. Parents often make the mistake of buying clothes that are loose fitting because they think that buying big clothes this year will save them from purchasing clothes next year.
-This can create the same number of sensory problems for your child so make sure that you buy clothes that fit comfortably.
+Parents often make the mistake of buying clothes that are loose fitting because they think that buying big clothes this year will save them from purchasing clothes next year.
+This can create the same number of sensory problems for your individual so make sure that you buy clothes that fit comfortably.

 Visual Supports